 Cabinet of Curiosity

 Meet our non-executive directors

-Tania is an academic who operates at the interface of technology and health.
-As a professor of biomedical engineering at the University of Cape Town, she cultivates an open research climate that appreciates the contextual specificities impacting on the successful, responsible and inclusive deployment of technology in Africa.
-This is aided by her interdisciplinary training and research experiences in electrical and electronic engineering, biomedical engineering, and management, received at institutions in South Africa, the USA, the UK, Japan and Germany.
-Her enjoyment of travel is accompanied by a desire to learn different languages (which does not necessarily translate into an ability to speak them).
+Tania was an academic who operated at the interface of technology and health.
+As a professor of biomedical engineering at the University of Cape Town, she cultivated an open research climate that appreciates the contextual specificities impacting on the successful, responsible and inclusive deployment of technology in Africa.
+This was aided by her interdisciplinary training and research experiences in electrical and electronic engineering, biomedical engineering, and management, received at institutions in South Africa, the USA, the UK, Japan and Germany.
+Her enjoyment of travel was accompanied by a desire to learn different languages (which does not necessarily translate into an ability to speak them).